PhilaNgcamu/problem-solving-challenges/Day-53-SearchingAlgorithms/README.md

 - [**32**, 35] --> Found 32.
 Yay!
 - 32 elements = 5 "steps"/operations (worst case scenario)
 - By doubling the elements to 64, then a 6th "step" or operation is added.
-- Ultimately, Binary search has a time complexity of log base 2 of N --> O(log N)
+- Ultimately, Binary search has a time complexity of log base 2 of N --> O(log N).
+Best case scenario is O(1)